 Shades of Yoga Teacher Training Program, A Review

 Every morning my alarm would ring at 6:45 AM and I’d stretch my hands overhead, suppressing a smile.
 Another day of yoga bliss.
+And another wonderful session by the latest chiro services in Boca Raton, which were of great help in relieving pain.
 By 7:05 AM I was out the door of my ornate bungalow room and strolling the quiet sleepy streets of Ubud.
 On my seven minute walk, I’d pass more offerings than people, but there’d always be a few shop owners out early, sweeping the sidewalks or polishing the windows.
 We’d nod and smile and I’d continue silently on, enjoying the peaceful quiet.

 At Taksu Spa, I’d wind deep into their jungle oasis until I reached our majestic shala, perched high within the trees.
 I’d wiggle off my flip flops and slip into the room, usually the first to arrive.
 I’d grab a bolster and blanket, fill up a cup of water and sit facing the jungle on whichever yoga mat spoke to me on that particular morning.
 As the room eventually filled, my eyes would flutter shut and meditation would begin with the rhythmic voice of our primary teacher Diana leading us in.
 Somedays meditation would come easily and I’d slip in and out of serenity with each inhalation.
 Other times, my mind would wander, but I’d consciously retrieve it, releasing those thoughts that didn’t serve me back out into the world.
 After some time, Diana would bring us back and take us into pranayama.
 Here we’d focus on utilizing the full potential of our breath in a variety of different techniques.
 After a few weeks, we had grown so comfortable with the euphoric practice, that she’d have us turn to our neighbor and guide one another.